Video tutorial on the WordPress Dashboard

 Some of the most successful web based companies have minimal graphic design consider Google, Amazon, Twitter and many others.

+65% of all searches are currently with smartphones.
 Websites must be mobile friendly and best practices should include Responsive Design for your law firm website.

 When website visitors click through to your website from search result pages and only stay for a short time then go back to search results this is called "Bounce."

 When visitors find your law firm through search engines.
 The snippet of text they see on search result pages comes from what's called a meta description.
+This is built on the back end on the website page.
+You can use a free WordPress plugin called Yoast SEO to accomplish this.

 Google will also sometimes highlight information from your website in addition to the meta description depending on the search term you use to find the website.

 The meta description is about 155 characters – a tag in website HTML code – which summarizes a page's content.
-Search engines show the meta description in search result pages when the searched-for phrase is within the description optimizing the meta description is very important to on-page SEO .
+Search engines show the meta description in search result pages when the searched-for phrase is within the description optimizing the meta description is very important for on-page SEO .

 When a searcher finds a description that they like most they will click on the link in search.